Orthorexia In Men – Healthy Eating Obsession

 It is important to note that not all healthy eating habits are orthorexia or disordered.

-It becomes orthorexic when it reaches a point that causes a substantial disruption to your day-to-day life is when it is likely to be called orthorexia.
+When it reaches a point that causes a substantial disruption to your day-to-day life is when it is likely to be called orthorexia.

 It is also worth noting there is no one set type of diet that gets deemed orthorexic as the foods deemed “pure” will differ from person to person.